-We took video footage this week of a female dragonfly ovipositing her eggs in our dwarf waterlily troughs.
+We have taken video footage of a female dragonfly ovipositing her eggs in our waterlily troughs again.

-- once mating has occurred the female dragonfly finds a suitable place to lay eggs
+- once mating has occurred the female dragonfly or damselfly finds a suitable place to lay eggs

 - the female lands on a waterlily leaf or flower and pushes her tail or ovipositor down into the water